-Effects of oral and transvaginal ethinyl estradiol on hemostatic factors and hepatic proteins in a randomized, cross-over study
+Effects of oral and transvaginal ethinyl estradiol on hemostatic factors and hepatic proteins in a randomized, cross-over study (PDF)

 Sitruk-Ware,Regine; Plu-Bureau,Genevieve; Menard,Joel; Conard,Jacqueline; Kumar,Sushma; Thalaband,Jean-Christophe; Tokay,Barbara A.; Bouchard,Philippe